 Scilab is a free open source software with a GPL compatible licence.
-Thus, Scilab Enterprises is involved in the Open Source world in different ways.
+Thus, the Scilab Team within ESI Group is involved in the Open Source world in different ways.

 All Scilab libraries are free with accepted and recognized licenses by the FLOSS community (Free, Libre Open Source Software).
 The license is one of the key criteria for the selection of a library of Scilab.